Megacrania batesii

 Megacrania batesii, commonly known as the peppermint stick insect, is an unusual species of stick insect found in northeastern Australia, the Bismarck Archipelago, the Solomon Islands, New Guinea, and possibly as far north as the Philippines.
 It is notable for its aposematic coloration, as well as its robust chemical defense mechanism.
 Its common name refers to the irritating fluid — with an odor resembling peppermint — that it sprays as a defensive action from a pair of glands located at its prothorax when threatened, as well as the cylindrical, twig-like shape of its body.
 A member of the subfamily Megacraniinae, it was first described by English naturalist and explorer Henry Walter Bates in 1865.

 Within their distribution, the habitat of these large insects occurs in complex mesophyll vine forests (lowland tropical and subtropical rainforests), at the transition area between the forest and the beach.
-They can be found in small numbers in such places, resting on the upper surfaces of the pandanus leaves upon which they feed.
+They can be found in small numbers in such places, resting on the upper surfaces of the leaves of various species in the Pandanaceae family.
 Some of the isolated subpopulations of this species in northern Queensland are at risk for local extinction as a result of natural or anthropogenic hazards.

 This species appears to reproduce primarily by parthenogenesis, although sexual reproduction has also been observed.
 Predators of this insect include spiders, centipedes, green tree ants, mantises, katydids, and some birds.
 At least one species of parasitoid wasp has been observed to lay their eggs in the eggs of M. batesii.